Jeff Bell (politician): 1980 Reagan television spots

-1982 U.S. Senate election

-Democratic Senator Harrison A. Williams resigned from the Senate in 1982 after being convicted of taking bribes as part of the Abscam sting operation.
-Republican Governor Thomas Kean appointed Nicholas F. Brady to serve until a special election could be held.

-Bell decided to run again, but was defeated in the Republican primary by moderate Republican Congresswoman Millicent Fenwick.
-Fenwick was subsequently narrowly defeated in November by Democrat Frank Lautenberg.

 Other political work

 Bell was elected as a Reagan delegate from New Jersey to the Republican National Convention in 1980.
 As deputy chairman of the pro-Reagan group Citizens for America, Bell was actively involved in the passage of the Tax Reform Act of 1986.

 In addition to his work on the 1980 Reagan campaign, Bell was on the national campaign staff for Richard Nixon in 1968 and Reagan in 1976.
 In 1988, Bell served as the national campaign coordinator for Kemp for President and in 2000 he worked as a senior consultant to Gary Bauer's short-lived presidential campaign.

 2014 U.S. Senate candidacy

-In February 2014 Bell rented a home in Leonia, New Jersey and announced he would run for the Republican nomination to challenge incumbent Democratic Senator Cory Booker, running on an anti-Federal Reserve and populist platform.
+In February 2014 Bell rented a home in Leonia, New Jersey and announced he would run for the Republican nomination to challenge incumbent Democratic senator Cory Booker, running on an anti-Federal Reserve and populist platform.
 He narrowly won a four-way Republican primary on June 3, 2014, securing the nomination.
 Some of his promises are to restore the prosperity of the middle class by restoring the value of the dollar and not the value of the gold.
 By giving education that children deserve, promote legal immigration.
 Jeff Bell lost to Cory Booker in a 42.4% to 55.8% percentage vote respectively, approximately the same percentages as in the 1978 Bell-Bradley Senate race 36 years earlier.
 The popular vote results were 1,016,204 for Cory Booker and 772,991 for Jeff Bell.